AustinRichburg/pandemic-helper/README.md

 Built using Angular and Django.

 TODO:
-1) Add feature for multiple people to view a session
+1) Finish feature allowing remote, multi-user games
+2) Create undo feature for the deck